vscoding/grpc-kotlin/README.md

 A multi-module Kotlin project demonstrating a gRPC client/server architecture with Spring Boot 3 and Java 21.
 It showcases readiness guarding via AOP, connection monitoring with transport filters, periodic heartbeat tasks, and virtual-thread-friendly async configuration.

-## Features

-- gRPC server and client using net.devh grpc-spring-boot-starter
-- Readiness guard annotation (`@RequireGrpcServerReady`) and aspect (`RequireGrpcServerReadyAspect`)
-- Clear exception when server is not ready (`GrpcServerNotReadyException`)
-- Connection registry services and monitoring transport filters (client/server)
-- Periodic heartbeat using `TaskScheduler` and a unified cron task abstraction
-- Virtual-thread-friendly `TaskExecutor` (Java 21) and dedicated `ThreadPoolTaskScheduler`
-- Sample HTTP endpoints to drive the gRPC client
-- Protobuf module shared by client and server
-- Version catalog with Gradle (libs.versions.toml)

 ## Project Structure

 - `protos`